-NOTE: The turbine efficiency tables were revised to reflect new information using a 1995 index test and the 1975 model test and extended-length submersible bar screens.
+NOTE: The turbine efficiency tables were revised to reflect new information using a 2004 unit 3 NS index test and the 1975 model test and extended-length submersible bar screens.
 These tables are based on data from Lower Granite Dam.